 If you’re wondering how to choose a moisturizer that’s right for you, you’re not alone.
 Moisturizers seem to be the number one requested product when we feel that something is wrong with our skin and in an earlier post I questioned whether or not you even need one.
-If you do, here’s how to choose a moisturizer that will work for you.
+If you do, there are 5 questions to ask before you choose a moisturizer.

 What is a Moisturizer?